ganesh-krisartech/code-yodha-website/content/english/blog/Apache Spark.md

 ## What are the integrations of Apache Spark?
-Apache Spark can be integrated with a lot of tools and technologies in various domains.
-Some of the key tools are:
+Apache Spark can be integrated with numerous tools and technologies in various domains,including but not limited to:
 - Pandas
 - Power BI
 - Tableau